Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 - Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you trained with your own form types.
 - Recognize Form Content - Recognize and extract tables, lines, words, and selection marks like radio buttons and check boxes in forms documents, without the need to train a model.
 - Recognize Receipts - Recognize and extract common fields from US receipts, using a pre-trained receipt model.
+- Recognize Business Card - Recognize and extract common fields from business cards, using a pre-trained business cards model.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]